brifiction/laravel-boilerplate/README.md

 ## Summary
 This is a Laravel boilerplate project.
 It will be updated to latest version of Laravel, when ready.

-The project will constantly evolve and adapt, the architecture itself will be subjected to change in years to come.
+This dev project will constantly evolve and adapt, the architecture itself will be subjected to change in years to come.
 Ideally, this boilerplate is best hosted / developed in a Linux environment.

 In summary, there are a couple of composer packages / services used for the baseline of this boilerplate.
 1. Pusher